Saving for retirement is good. Keeping active and ongoing tabs on your retirement savings, all in one place? Even better.

 There are two main ways to roll over an IRA.

-If you elect to do an indirect rollover, you must redeposit the full amount of your old retirement balance into the new account within 60 days.
-Otherwise, the withdrawal will be seen as a distribution, which means it’ll be taxed like ordinary income.
-You’ll also be subject to the additional 10% penalty if you’re under the age of 59.5.
+If you elect to do an indirect rollover, you must redeposit the full amount of your old retirement balance into your new account within 60 days to keep the rollover penalty-free and avoid tax consequences.
+If you hold onto the money for more than 60 days, the withdrawal will be categorized as a distribution, which means it’ll be taxed like ordinary income.
+You’ll also be subject to the additional 10% early withdrawal penalty if you’re under the age of 59.5.

 But here’s the tricky part: in most cases, the trustee of your old account is required by federal law to withhold taxes from your distribution.
-This means you’ll get a check that’s at least 10%, and up to 20%, lower than the balance you had in your old retirement account… but you’re still responsible for re-depositing the full amount in order to avoid income taxation and early distribution penalties.
-Which is to say, you might have to make up the difference out of your own pocket.
+This means you’ll get a check that’s at least 10% (and up to 20%) lower than the account balance you had in your old retirement account.
+But you’re still responsible for redepositing the full amount in order to avoid income tax and early distribution penalties.
+Which is to say, you might have to make up the difference out of your own pocket!

 Long story short: go with direct IRA transfers whenever possible!

 So what’s the difference between a rollover IRA and a traditional IRA?
 It’s kind of a trick question… because usually there isn’t one!

 At the majority of IRA providers, a rollover IRA is simply a traditional IRA into which funds from another retirement account have been transferred.
 Because most people have pre-tax, traditional 401(k)s, rollover IRAs are also traditional IRAs that can receive those pre-tax funds.